-Update: In 2022, THA processed 5 interims that were due to a notable decrease in the family's income.
-Of the total reported changes of income THA received, most of them were due to income increases (80% of total interims processed).
+Update: In 2023, THA processed 5 interims that were due to a notable decrease in the family's income.
+Of the total reported changes of income THA received, 79% (919 interims) resulted in income increases.
 THA also relaxed its hardship requirements for households impacted by the COVID-19 pandemic.

 CE # 1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Total cost of task in dollars \$11,409 (2016) \$9,864 \$122 in staffing costs to Met (decrease). process rent decreases
+Total cost of task in dollars (decrease). \$11,409 (2016) \$9,864 \$136 in staffing costs to process rent decreases Met